bobmacneal/simple-hooks/README.md

 # simple-hooks
 This is a sample ReactJs application.
 It demonstrates one way to use React's built-in hooks such as _useEffect_ and _useState_, as well as shows an an example of a custom hook in function-based components.
-A React custom hook `useAxiosGetItems` is introduced in a service function that invokes an [axios](https://github.com/axios/axios) GET request.
 Each successful request to the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API displays a list of sample data items corresponding to the tab clicked by the user.

 ---
 ![users UsersList component](https://github.com/bobmacneal/simple-hooks/blob/master/src/images/UsersList.png)